Signaling and Employer Learning with Instruments: Identification

 \subsection{Experience-Varying Returns to Skill}

 Next, we consider the case when the returns to skill vary with experience.
-As in the experience-invariant case, a hidden IV identifies the private returns to education, and a transparent IV identifies the experience-varying social returns to education.
+Like the experience-invariant case, a hidden IV identifies the private returns to education, and a transparent IV identifies the experience-varying social returns to education.
 When the returns to skill vary with experience, then the social returns also vary with experience.
-Thus, to identify the speed of learning, we have to separately identify the effect of employers' learning from the variation in the returns to skill with experience.
+Thus, to identify the speed of learning, we have to separately identify the effect of employers' learning from the variation in the returns to the skill with experience.

 In this case, access to only one IV, hidden or transparent, is insufficient to identify the speed of learning.
-If, however, we have access to both hidden and transparent IVs and if $\lambda_t$ satisfies homogeneity (defined below), we can identify the speed of learning.
-Formally, following the same steps as in (\ref{eq:IV_hidden}), with experience-varying returns to skills, $D^{\mathfrak h}$ and $D^{\mathfrak t}$ at $t$, respectively, identify the private and social returns as
+If we have access to both hidden and transparent IVs and if $\lambda_t$ satisfies homogeneity (defined below), we can identify the speed of learning.
 Our approach to identifying the model with experience-varying returns to skill relies on combining estimates from (\ref{eq:IV_hidden_time}) and (\ref{eq:IV_transparent_time}).
 However, in practice, two IVs are seldom available for the same sample.
 So, to combine estimates from different samples, we need homogeneity.

 \begin{assumption} (Homogeneous Experience-Varying Returns to Skill) Let $\lambda_t$ be homogenous across the hidden IV and transparent IV samples, for each $t\in\mathbb{T}$. \end{assumption}